tedneward/ProfBlog/content/devrel/activities.md

 <div id="guides" /><hr/>
 #### Guides
+*Writing, Code*

 Written docs that take more of a "story"-based approach to the product/service; not reference docs.
-Each guide covers some particular aspect about the product/service (such as a feature).
+Each guide covers some particular aspect or concept or insight or explanation about the product/service (such as a feature).

 ***Also Known As***: